1305: Introduction to Sociology

 A sociological examination of health, illness, and the social organization of medical care in the US.
 Consideration is given to race, class, gender, and age as factors influencing health, illness, and the delivery of medical care.

-An analysis of contemporary social change as an outcome of the economic, political, and social processes involved in the development of modern industrial society.
+Contemporary social change as an outcome of the economic, political, and social processes involved in the development of modern industrial society.
+Structures for planned social change are studied.

 4381: Methods of Social Research